Air Senegal: Business figures

 Air Senegal does not make financial data available to the public.
 However, figures have been made available via press reports, interviews and other publications from time to time.
 The airline received a bailout of €68 million from the Government of Senegal in 2020 to cover its losses.

 Associations and memberships

 In September 2019, Air Senegal was admitted as a member of the African Airlines Association (AFRAA).

 Destinations

+As of November 2023, the airline serves 17 countries and 29 routes.

 As of April 2021, Air Senegal operated to the following destinations: